Introduction to MVC

 How will this technology help you in career growth?

-- The programming language and framework you use has a greater dependency on your career growth based on its demand, but MVC as architecture will always be present as a viable option for your career growth.
+- The programming language and framework you use have a greater dependency on your career growth based on its demand, but MVC as architecture will always be present as a viable option for your career growth.
 Hence MVC is necessary and useful for your career.

 - For example, people have started to move from Dot net MVC to Dot net Core, but there is demand for Django, which uses MVC.